Replace Zodiac valve? Complete guide + tips for leaks

 Which valve do you need for your Zodiac?

-Zodiac uses different valve types, depending on the model and the boat’s year of manufacture.
+Zodiac uses different valve types depending on the model and year of manufacture of the boat.
 It is therefore important to choose the correct valve.

 Pay attention to the boat type, such as Cadet, Yachtline, Pro or Explorer, as well as the valve diameter and thread.